astronomer/docs/astro/cli/astro-deployment-pool-list.md

 :::

-List the Airflow pools stored in a Deployment's metadata database.
+List the Apache Airflow® pools stored in a Deployment's metadata database.

 ## Usage